-Premature ejaculation is the process of uncontrollable ejaculations (either during masturbation or sexual intercourse, and in some rare cases just at random times in general).
+Premature ejaculation is the process of uncontrollable, fast ejaculations (either during masturbation or sexual intercourse, and in some rare cases just at random times in general).
 It usually pertains to before you sexually penetrate your partner, or you’re just about to – it always happens with the minimal amount of sexual stimulation you could imagine.
 In the long run, both your partner and yourself are going to notice that you aren’t meeting your preferred sexual stimulation levels.
 There are a variety of reasons as to why you may suffer from this issue, and it can also increase the amount of anxiety that you’re feeling; the only thing that’s going to do is make the problem worse.

 How Is Premature Ejaculation Caused?